 Before I was always very confident and had a lot of friends.
 After I really felt knocked down.
 I was embarrassed that other kids would make fun of me, or if I wanted to date, people wouldn’t want to date me because of the illness.
 I became very insecure for a while, and part of what I needed to do in therapy was find the courage to make friends again, potentially start to date, and get ready to be an adult.

-When I was sick, I felt so alone and hopeless, so I would tell a young person going through it that there are so many people experiencing these issues.
+When I was sick, I felt so alone and hopeless, so I would tell a young person going through it that there are many people experiencing these issues.
 If you take the right steps, you can have a full life.
 I’m happily married, I have two children, I’ve been educated all over the world, I’ve written six books.
 If I had known when I was so sick that any of that would have happened, it would have kept me a lot more positive.
 I really believe that if you take care of your mental health, you can do anything you set out to do in life—but the key thing is to accept what you’re facing and get the help.
 I love that all the pain I went through is helping inspire people, and I never would have guessed that when I was so young and feeling like these problems were so hard.

 Additional Resources for Students and Parents

+- American Psychological Association.
 The American Psychological Association’s website includes information on the relationship between mental health and school performance, tips on emotional wellness, and where to find help.

-This site has resources describing how mental disorders affect adolescents and adults, as well as information on where to find treatment and how it is conducted.
+- National Institute of Mental Health.
+NIMH has resources describing how mental disorders affect adolescents and adults, as well as information on where to find treatment and how it is conducted.